 10. You and friends can put together a charity auction, benefit dinner, 5k/walk-a-thon, raffles and other larger events.
 This is something several parishioners can do if you want to join the pilgrimage as a group.
 You will bring back many graces and enrich your parish by sharing your journey, perhaps with a potluck dinner and a slideshow.

-No matter which fundraising paths you choose (and it’s great to have at least a couple in progress to help you achieve your goal faster), always remember to ask those who donate for their prayer intentions, too.
+No matter which fundraising paths you choose (and it’s great to have at least a couple in progress to help you achieve your goal faster), always remember to ask those who donate for their prayer intentions and add those to the other intentions you've gathered (and ask them to pray for you too!).
 One of the primary reasons to go on pilgrimage is to carry these intentions to the various holy sites and present them to the Lord.